 Beads of filthy sweat rolled down my temples as I clenched my left eye shut to peer through the wooden slats.
 With only a half inch of space I could almost see the front door in the middle of the deck.
-The three stairs were visible, but I still couldn’t hear anything except my own breath.
+The three stairs were visible, but I still couldn’t hear anything except my breath.
 The sun was beginning to set, which would soon bring the cool night and sometimes I could even see one or two stars.
 The middle of the day was always the hardest.
-Mostly because the stuffy heat of the shed made my head spin.
+Mostly because the stuffy heat of the shed made my head feel funny.

 Daddy liked to put me in the shed.
 He said that it keeps me out of trouble.
 He would always say, ‘Becky, you don’ wan’ them thieves comin’ and takin’ you way from me, now do ya?’

 He stumbled out the door and let it slam.
-I held my breath as I saw his heavy body stagger from side to side just before he tumbled down the three stairs in front of the houseA bowl of food hit the ground, toppling over its contents into the ravenous dirt.
-My tummy grumbled at the sight.
-Stomach down he laid motionless on the ground as a cloud of dust settled around him.
+I held my breath as I saw his heavy body stagger from side to side just before he tumbled down the three stairs in front of the house.
+A bowl of food hit the ground, toppling over its contents into the ravenous dirt.
+My gut clenched at the sight.
+Dad lay motionless on the ground as a cloud of dust settled around him.

 She was lying by the windmill.
-Whenever I think of it all I can remember is the blood.
+Whenever I think of it, all I can remember is the blood.
 Lots of blood.
-The policeman told me that it was an accident and that she fell down real hard on her head, but I think that she was just real sad.
+The policeman told me it was an accident, and that she fell down real hard on her head, but I think she was just real sad.
 Momma never smiled or laughed like other mommas did.
 Momma cried a lot.
 She tried to hide it, but I always knew.

 Daddy lay still in front of the ancient steps, but I didn’t stare at Daddy.
 I couldn’t take my eyes off the bowl.
 It was the bowl that momma would fill with warm oatmeal every morning.
 After setting the bowl on the table, she’d kiss my head and tell me how much she loved me.
-I missed Momma.

 Groaning, I pushed myself away from the shed walls.
 I curled up in my favorite corner of the red shed.
 I’d have to make it through another night and day without eating.